RAPS

 Real-time Assessment and Predictive Status (RAPS)

-RAPS is a maintenance system for robotic combat vehicles (RCVs) that applies the latest in artificial intelligence and machine learning to ensure mission readiness.
+RAPS is a predictive maintenance protocol for remote-controlled robotic combat vehicles (RCVs).
+It applies the latest in artificial intelligence (AI) and machine learning (ML) to keep RCVs mission-ready.

-RAPS can monitor an RCV and make real-time predictions about the health and status of its components and subsystems.
-These predictions will facilitate timely maintenance, logistics planning, and command decisions.
+RAPS monitors an RCV and makes real-time predictions about the health and status of its components and subsystems.
+These predictions facilitate timely maintenance, logistics planning, and command decisions.

 “By optimizing maintenance and logistics, RAPS will reduce the cost of RCV operations and improve the US Army’s mission readiness.
 To achieve top readiness, we are designing RAPS to be explainable, adaptable, modular, and accessible.”